hpc/charliecloud/doc/ch-image_desc.rst

 Architecture
 ============

-Charliecloud provides the option –arch and the following arguments to specify the –arch command: (1) yolo, to bypass architecture-aware code and use the registry's default architecture; (2) host, to use the host's architecture, obtained with the equivalent of uname -m (default if --arch not specified);
-or (3) an architecture name.
+Charliecloud provides the option :code:`--arch ARCH` to specify the architecture for architecture-aware registry operations.
+The argument :code:`ARCH` can be: (1) :code:`yolo`, to bypass architecture-aware code and use the registry's default architecture; (2) :code:`host`, to use the host's architecture, obtained with the equivalent of :code:`uname -m` (default if :code:`--arch` not specified); or (3) an architecture name.
 If the specified architecture is not available, the error message will list which ones are.

 **Notes:**